Frequently Asked Questions

 Private (Nonpublic) Schools

-Subsection (24) of Section 1007.271, F.S., states, “each postsecondary institution eligible to participate in the dual enrollment program pursuant to s.
-1011.62(1)(i) must enter into a private school articulation agreement with each eligible private school in its geographic service area seeking to offer dual enrollment courses to its students, including, but not limited to, students with disabilities.”
+(b) Each public postsecondary institution eligible to participate in the dual enrollment program pursuant to s.
+1011.62(1)(i) must enter into a private school articulation agreement with each eligible private school in its geographic service area seeking to offer dual enrollment courses to its students, including, but not limited to, students with disabilities.
+By August 1 of each year, the eligible postsecondary institution shall complete and submit the private school articulation agreement to the Department of Education.
+The private school articulation agreement must include, at a minimum:

 • Are you accredited?

-No, HCPA is not accredited.
+No, HPA is not accredited.
 In order to be accredited, schools must meet certain criteria when evaluated.

-We are not a brick-and-mortar school, we have no teachers (other than parents), and we offer no curriculum or classes other than outside-sourced virtual programs.
+We are not a brick-and-mortar school; we have no teachers (other than parents) and offer no curriculum or classes other than outside-sourced virtual programs.
 Therefore, we meet none of the criteria to meet accreditation standards.

 • When my high school student graduates from HPA will they be able to enter college, university, or military service?